zachhoulton/embedded-final-project/README.md

 - Framing and decoding logic
 - A **handshake protocol** at startup to ensure both devices are ready before beginning the game

-Although the multiplayer system was implemented and tested, it is currently **commented out** due to performance constraints.
+The multiplayer system is currently **commented out** due to performance constraints.

 ## Authors